Skip to Main Content

 How is business information organized?

 Typically, a report will focus on industry, company, or user/customer information.
 As shown in the diagram to the right, these categories often overlap.
-Resources in the Entrepreneurship guide are organized according to these categories.
+Business resources are typically organized according to these categories.

 Evaluating sources